 It will be performed only when it is AIOTF to initiate the periodic inventory.
 The inventory strategy should be set to delta inventory.

-It can be performed without step 1, if it is RAN who initiates the periodic inventory.
+It can be performed without step 1, if it is A-RAN who initiates the periodic inventory.
 The inventory strategy should be set to delta inventory.

 The AIOT device responds if it hasn’t been “inventoried”.
-Using the reader identity information (e.g. RAN ID) over the air, AIOT device determines if it is being read by a new RAN node and responds the inventory.
+Using the reader identity information (e.g. A-RAN ID) over the air, AIOT device determines if it is being read by a new A-RAN node and responds the inventory.
 The device may provide CN allocated device ID if it received before.

 6. Can be skipped if the AIOTF finds AIoT device has performed the authentication and authorization with the network, based on CN allocated device ID.